CTS Webinar: Reaching Opportunities Through Transportation—New Results from the National Accessibility Evaluation

 For a decade, the University of Minnesota's Accessibility Observatory has conducted the National Accessibility Evaluation, which measures accessibility to jobs via various modes of transportation in major metropolitan areas across the United States.

-In this webinar—given in conjunction with the 10th anniversary of the Accessibility Observatory's founding—researchers will introduce the findings from the latest Access Across America data for metro areas across the U.S.
+In this webinar—given in conjunction with the 10th anniversary of the Accessibility Observatory's founding—researchers introduced the findings from the latest Access Across America data for metro areas across the U.S.

 Presenters